 Treasury - conducting treasury operations for trading and investment purposes such as foreign exchange, money market and capital market activities and providing treasury products such as yield enhancement and hedging products to retail and corporate customers.

-The "Others" business mainly comprises remittance, share dealing, provision of trustee, wealth management and insurance services.
+The business activities under "Others" mainly comprise remittance, share dealing, provisions of trustee, wealth management and insurance services, and support services for operations not directly identified under other reportable segments.

 5 SEGMENT REPORTING (CONTINUED)

 (a) By operating segment (Continued)